 Arguably Stripe’s largest competitor, PayPal is another fintech company that is a suitable replacement for Stripe in your investment portfolio.

 Paypal was founded in 1998 in the United States, originally as Confinity.

-The original intent of the company was the creation of security software for handheld devices, but that swiftly changed when the company saw no success in the endeavor.
+The company’s initial goal was to create security software for handheld devices, but that swiftly changed when it saw no success in the endeavor.

 In 1999, their first electronic payment system was established, and the company began to see notoriety.

-In 2000, the company was acquired by X.com, who was owned by Elon Musk.
+In 2000, the company was acquired by X.com, which was owned by Elon Musk.